Skip to main content

 • Up to 1 in 4 (25%) of all stillbirths have a genetic cause.
 This is more likely when fetal structural anomalies are identified.

-• Genomic testing should be offered where:
+• Genomic testing should be considered where:

 What do you need to do?